 Celastrina argiolus

 Hostplant: The larva feeds on different kinds of plants and bushes, especially Frangula alnus and Vaccinium myrtillus.
-I used both in my breeding, but got a feeling that they grew better on the V.myrtillus than on the F.alnus.
+I used both in my breeding.

-Lifecycle and behaviour: In captivity the female laid her eggs in clusters almost exclusively on the flowers and flowerbuds of the hostplant.
-In the wild its probably more normal for the female to lay her eggs singularily.
+Lifecycle and behavior: In captivity, the female laid her eggs in clusters almost exclusively on the flowers and flower buds of the hostplant.
+In the wild its probably more normal for the female to lay her eggs singularly.
 The eggs used 5 days to hatch.
-The young larva exibited a rather tedious eating behaviour where they would dig in and eat some parts of a proximal stem, causing the distal parts of the plant to die.
-As such i had to change hostplant very frequently!
-As they grew bigger they started targeting the developing berries, often leaving only a hole and an empty interior of the berry.
-They also fed on the leaves, but prefered the developing berries.
+The young larva exhibited a rather tedious eating behavior where they would dig in and eat some parts of a proximal stem, causing the distal parts of the plant to die.
+As such, i had to change hostplant very frequently!
+As they grew bigger, they started targeting the developing berries, often leaving only a hole and an empty interior of the berry.
+They also fed on the leaves, but preferred the developing berries.
 The whole larval stage lasted 14-16 days, and they molted 3 times.
 The larva showed a big variety in appearance, ranging from all green to all red in color.
 Pupal stages lasted about 8-9 days.
-These timings are based on indoor captive breeding and may differ from natural outdoor conditions.
 The adult butterfly is on the wing usually from April until August.
-It flies in 1-2 generations, depending on the weather conditons.
-In my personal experience i found the 2nd generation to have become much more common in recent years.
+It flies in 1-2 generations, depending on the weather conditions.
+In my personal experience, i found the 2nd generation to have become much more common in recent years.
 The pupa hibernates.